Achuabhal/Timetable-Generating-web-app/README.md

-Based on your repository structure, here's a comprehensive and professional README for your Timetable Generation web application:

 📅 Timetable Generator Web Application
 A modern web application that helps teachers and educational institutions generate conflict-free timetables using Constraint Satisfaction Problem (CSP) algorithms.
 Built with React, TypeScript, and Vite for optimal performance and user experience.